forticheprod/py_framels/README.md

 ## Benchmark

-This is a benchmarks of the python binding py-framels vs pyseq at diffirent level of inputs.
+This is benchmarks of the python binding py-framels vs pyseq at diffirent level of inputs.
 Time is always in seconds.

 ![benchmark](benchmark/bench_100.png)